NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/About-BaRS/Content-Negotiation/Mechanism.page.md

 #### Service

 The Service describes if the MessageDefinition is applicable for this service.
 This is something that should be implied by the query parameter for GET /MessageDefinition, which acts as a filter.
-This capability is already described <a href="https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_1_0#get-/MessageDefinition" target="_blank">here</a>.
+This capability is already described on the <a href="https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_1_0#get-/MessageDefinition" target="_blank">Get MessageDefinition</a> page.

 ### Version
 The same SemVer rules are applied to the MessageDefinition versions.
 It could be the case that multiple MessageDefinitions are returned and in this scenario a Sender should select the closest version to their own from a Minor Revision and Patch perspective.
 If a Major version difference is detected then the Sender cannot continue unless another option is available in the response.